sutoiku/puffin/FAQ.md

 ## Why use Node.js?
 Why not?
 [Node.js](https://nodejs.org/en/) is a great development platform for this type of project, and we're familiar with it.
 But it should not matter to users.

-## Do I need a specific client to use Puffin?
+## Do I need a specific client to use PuffinDB?
 No, all you need is the [AWS SDK](https://aws.amazon.com/developer/tools/) for the programming language of your choice:
 - C++
 - Go